Clozing the Gap: Exploring Why Language Model Surprisal Outperforms Cloze Surprisal: Experiment 3: Towards Combining Cloze Responses With LM Probabilities

 \section{Experiment 3: Towards Combining Cloze Responses With LM Probabilities}

 The previous experiment showed that GPT2's ability to assign fine-grained, `high-resolution' probabilities to the actual observed word $\wv_\tv$ provides an advantage for modeling human RTs.
-In this experiment, we combine cloze responses with GPT2 probabilities through the link of similarity-adjusted surprisal \citep[SA surprisal;][]{meister-etal-2024-towards}.
+In this experiment, we combine cloze responses with GPT2 probabilities through the link of similarity-adjusted surprisal \citep[SA surprisal;][c.f. cooccurrence-based smoothing; \citealp{essen1992cooccurrence}]{meister-etal-2024-towards}.
 SA surprisal is based on the average probability of likely alternatives to the observed word $\wv_\tv$, which is weighted by their distance to $\wv_\tv$.
+Unlike H$_2$, SA surprisal considers attested alternative completions for the context, rather than words related in meaning to $\wv_\tv$.
 It can therefore alleviate issues with the poor resolution of cloze responses; $\prob{\wv_\tv}$ can be calculated even if $\wv_\tv$ itself is not attested in the set of cloze responses.

 By evaluating SA surprisal calculated based on the set of cloze responses (SA cloze surprisal), we ask two questions.
 The first is whether SA cloze surprisal results in a different fit to RTs compared to `count-and-divide' cloze surprisal.
 For example, SA cloze surprisal may capture the fact that a reader's reading may be facilitated by \textit{sofa}, even if they produced only \textit{couch} as their cloze response.
 If so, this may suggest the need for a different method to derive surprisal from cloze responses.